covalenthq/goldrush-bitcoin-wallet-ui/README.md

 1. Real-time Wallet Details: Provides up-to-date information on bitcoin transactions, and balances in real time, giving users the latest data.
 2. Ready-to-use customizable template: Jumpstart your dApp journey with a beautifully designed UI that’s both intuitive and engaging.
 3. HD and Non-HD Address Support: Supports both HD and Non-HD bitcoin addresses.
-5. UI Template: The GoldRush Bitcoin Wallet UI can be customized with different colors and modes per deployment.
+5. UI Template: The GoldRush Bitcoin Wallet & Portfolio UI can be customized with different colors and modes per deployment.

 ## Contributing